petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-frontend-data-set-filter-client-extension.md

 Now that your client extension is deployed, check if the filter is working properly.

-## Add the Custom Filter Client Extension to a Data Set View
+## Add the Custom Filter to a Data Set View

 {bdg-link-primary}`[Beta Feature](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`